-(1) Amounts reported represent the aggregate grant date fair value of stock awards, RSUs or stock options, as applicable, granted to our directors during the fiscal year ended January 31, 2021 under our 2018 Plan, computed in accordance with ASC Topic 718, excluding the effect of estimated forfeitures.
-The assumptions used in calculating the grant date fair value of the stock awards and stock options are set forth in the notes to our audited consolidated financial statements included elsewhere in this prospectus.
+Amounts reported represent the aggregate grant date fair value of stock awards, RSUs granted to our directors under our 2018 Plan, computed in accordance with ASC Topic 718, excluding the effect of estimated forfinitres.
+The assumptions used in calculating the grant date fair value of the stock awards are set forth in the notes to our audited consolidated financial statements included elsewhere in this prospectus.
 This amount does not reflect the actual economic value that may be realized by the non-employee director.

-(2) As of January 31, 2021, the aggregate number of outstanding shares of restricted stock and shares underlying outstanding RSUs under our 2018 Plan and options under our 2015 Plan and our 2018 Plan held by each of our non-employee directors was as follows:
+As of the date of this prospectus, the aggregate number of outstanding shares of restricted stock and shares underlying outstanding RSUs under our 2018 Plan held by each of our non-employee directors.
+(1)

-Number of Shares of Number of Shares
+Name Number of Shares of Restricted Stock Number of Shares Underlying RSUs

-Name Restricted Stock Number of RSUs Underlying Options

-Philippe Botteri
+Philippe Botteri - 16,057

+Carl Eschenbach 16,057

-Michael Gordon
+Michael Gordon 121,033 -

-Kimberly L. Hammonds
+Kimberly L. Hammonds 80,688

 Alexandru Iancu

 Dan Lupu

 Thomas Mendoza

+Daniel D. Springer 80,688

+Laela Sturdy 16,057

-Jennifer Tejada
+Jennifer Tejada 80,688

-Richard P. Wong
+Richard P. Wong 16,057